 The MDAs are legally binding agreements between mining companies and the Government of Liberia.
-Eligible applicants shall have concluded an MDA or other agreement with the Government in order to be granted either an Exploration License or a Class A Mining License.
+Eligible applicants shall have concluded an MDA or other agreement with the Government to be granted either an Exploration License or a Class A Mining License.

 MDAs must follow the main following rules: